mrcjkb/vimcats/luaCATS.md

 ## Writing Emmylua

+> [!NOTE]
+>
+> `vimcats` aims to be compatible with [LLS LuaCATS annotations](https://github.com/sumneko/lua-language-server/wiki/Annotations)
-> **NOTE** - `lemmy-help` follows [LLS implementation](https://github.com/sumneko/lua-language-server/wiki/Annotations) of emmylua annotations with some little addons to better support the vimdoc generation.
+> with some small add-ons to better support the vimdoc generation.

 Following are the tags that you can use to create docs